 1.5.1 It Started Small: Mammalian piRNAs

 piRNAs are small RNAs 23_35 nt long.
-They are longer than other small RNAs (e.g.. miRNAs or siRNAs) and are believed to derive from single-stranded RNA precursors because unlike other small RNAs, their biogenesis does not the require double-stranded RNA-specific ribonuclease Dicer [Houwing et al., 2007, Vagin et al., 2006].
+They are slightly longer than other small RNAs (e.g.. miRNAs or siRNAs which are 21 to 25nt long) and are believed to derive from single-stranded RNA precursors since, contrary to other small RNAs, their biogenesis does not require the double-stranded RNA-specific ribonuclease Dicer [Houwing et al., 2007, Vagin et al., 2006].
 Yet, similar to other small RNAs, they bind a sub group of the Argonaute family of proteins, PIWI proteins, from which their name is derived (PIWI Interacting RNAs).

 Aravin et al. [2001] first identified piRNAs in Drosophila melanogaster via northern blot probes from the Su(Ste) locus as heterogeneous 25_27 RNAs essential for silencing of Stellate and, more importantly, male fertility.
 In the years since the initial report, piRNAs have been cataloged, characterized, manipulated and mutated.
 Yet, very little about what they do is known.
 What is known is that without a functioning piRNA pathway male mice are also sterile [Deng and Lin, 2002, Kuramochi-Miyagawa et al., 2004].
 Studies in humans have correlated SNPs in human PIWI proteins and decreased fertility [Gu et al., 2010].
 What is unknown includes biogenesis of initial transcript to small RNA, physiological targets, and terminal function of sterility maintenance.
 Especially little is known concerning mammalian piRNAs, on which the following section will focus.
+This paragraph is hard to read because you go back and forward with the role of piRNAs in male fertility instead of putting all the information in a single block and then describing what else is known about their role and biogenesis.

 Virtually all known concerning piRNA biogensis is infered from flies [Hirose et al., 2014, Luteijn and Ketting, 2013, Siomi et al., 2011].
-Where parallels break down is what is known concerning function.
+Where parallels break down is what is known concerning function (I do not understand this sentence).
 The most famous function for piRNAs in Drosophila melanogaster is suppression of transposon transcripts during gameotogensis [Malone and Hannon, 2009].
 The Ping-Pong model elegantly explains how this might be accomplished: cyclic cleavage of transposon transcripts and piRNA precursor transcripts [Brennecke et al., 2007, Gunawardane et al., 2007].
 Yet for mammals, it appears that piRNAs have diversified beyond just transposon silencing.

 Four reports in 2006 defined the beginning of mammalian piRNA research [Aravin et al., 2006, Girard et al., 2006, Grivna et al., 2006, Lau et al., 2006].
 Each observed small RNA species, most are 23_35 nt long, that bound PIWI proteins.
 They also noticed that when aligned to the mouse genome, most piRNAs map to the genome as _clusters_ of discrete genomic loci.
 Overtime, it became clear that mammalian piRNAs can divided into three major classes (Figure 1.14).
 There are also three PIWI proteins in mice, each displaying a distinct expression profile during development and an association with piRNAs of a specific length.